rondlite/reaction-docs/public-docs/how-to-create-a-payment-provider.md

 ### Registration

-Everything needs to be registered to be seen by Reaction core.
+Everything needs to be registered to be seen by demand core.

 #### GraphQL